 Jesse Gray pupils use the Internet on a regular basis as part of their learning.
-In school, we have regular 'e-safety' activities to remind children of the importance of keeping themselves safe online.
+In school, we have regular 'e-safety' activities and assemblies , to remind children of the importance of keeping themselves safe online.

 At home, children may be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.

 Here are some tips and useful links to help you to keep your children safe online:

 - Explore e-safety sites - There are lots of links below to useful e-safety sites for children.
 They are great fun to explore, so why not browse through them with your children?

 - Facebook / Bebo / Myspace - Many of these sites have a minimum age limit of 13, so our pupils should NOT be using them.

 - Keep your computer in a shared area - Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.